AmarMuric04/boom/README.md

 ## 🛠 **Development Tools**

 - **TypeScript** for type safety
-- **Next.js 14** with App Router
+- **Next.js 15** with App Router
 - **Tailwind CSS** for styling
 - **Radix UI** for components
 - **Mongoose** for MongoDB ODM
 - **JWT** for authentication
 - **bcrypt** for password hashing

-The platform is now fully functional and ready for production use!
+The platform is now almost fully functional and almost ready for production use!